Chaklamba

-Chaklamba is a village based in the Georai Taluka of Beed district of the state of Maharashtra.
-It falls under the region of Marathawada of the division of Aurangabad.
+Chaklamba is a village based in the Georai taluka of Beed district of the state of Maharashtra.
+It falls under the Marathawada region in the division of Aurangabad.
 The village was in the news when villagers had constantly undertaken relay hunger strikes to press for a sub-canal from Jayakwadi to their villages, where the average rainfall in the 2018 monsoon was just about 300 millimeter.
 Nearly two decades ago, the largest local water resource collapsed which caused severe depletion of groundwater.
 A few showers of water were sufficed for an average crop that season.
 But the area's water crisis looked set to deepen in the long run.
 As per the survey of GSDA, more than half the villages where it found depletion by over 3 meters from the five-year average are in Marathwada (1,467 villages).
 As per the villagers, bore-wells and wells were offering muddy water and they were still filling up with plastic drums for their daily needs.

 Demographic

 The pincode of the village is 431130 with Sub Office Umapur and Head Office Beed.
 The latitude 18.96 and longitude 72.82 are the geocoordinate of the Chaklamba.
-The villagers here are mostly dependent on the irrigation of Rabi crops and other farming.
+The villagers here are mostly dependent on the irrigation of rabi crops and other farming.
 The native language of village is Marathi and most of the village people speak Marathi.